pyodide/pyodide/docs/development/abi.md

 By default, C++ libraries are built with exceptions disabled, and `throw` is an abort.
 The same is true for `setjmp`/`longjmp`.
 To enable exceptions and `setjmp`/`longjmp`, `-fexceptions` must be passed at compile time and link time.
-If building using `pyodide build`, this can be arranged with `CFLAGS=-fexceptions LDFLAGS=-fexceptions pyodide build ...`.

 Specifying an RPATH is not supported and will cause link errors.
 The dynamic loader has been patched so that all dynamic libraries in a wheel named